SpongePowered/SpongeDocs/source/plugin/commands/service.rst

 The Command Manager
 ===================

-The ``CommandManager`` stands as the manager for watching what commands get typed into chat, and redirecting them to the right command handler.
-To register your command, use the method ``CommandManager.register()``, passing your plugin, an instance of the command, and any needed aliases as parameters.
+The :javadoc:`org.spongepowered.api.command.CommandManager` stands as the manager for watching what commands get typed into chat, and redirecting them to the right command handler.
+To register your command, use the method :javadoc:`org.spongepowered.api.command.CommandManager#register(java.lang.Object, org.spongepowered.api.command.CommandCallable, java.lang.String...)` passing your plugin, an instance of the command, and any needed aliases as parameters.

-Usually you want to register your commands when the ``GameInitializationEvent`` is called.
+Usually you want to register your commands when the :javadoc:`org.spongepowered.api.event.game.state.GameInitializationEvent` is called.
 If you are registering the commands from the main plugin class, use ``this`` as the ``plugin`` parameter.

 .. code-block:: java